 Female dog incontinence is a common problem in elderly dogs and those that have been spayed.

 Females are much more susceptible than males to canine urinary incontinence.
 It affects up to one in five female dogs.
-So, what are the causes of incontinence?
+But, what are the causes of incontinence?

 Incontinence Causes in Female Dogs